tran-hana/Book-Cataloging-System/README.md

 Advanced Search Options: Offers the ability to search and filter books by attributes like title, author, and genre.

-Interactive Features: Includes options for book reviews, ratings, and personalized suggestions based on user preferences.
+Interactive Features: Includes options for book reviews, ratings.

 Validation Mechanisms: Implements JavaScript-based client-side form validation for improved usability.